priscillaluong/mvc-tech-blog/README.md

 # mvc-tech-blog

 A CMS-style blog site, where developers can publish their blog posts and comment on other posts.
 App follows the MVC paradigm in its architectural structure, uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

+Application is deployed on Heroku, [see below](#link-to-deployed-application) for the link.

 ## User Story